d-bl/GroundForge/docs/help/Binche.md

 Example from Binche Kompakt
 ===========================
-In issue 2000/2 of the Belgian lace magazine [_Kant_](https://www.kantcentrum.eu/en/magazine), Anne-Marie Verbeke-Billiet published a handkerchief pattern called _Anneke_ based on an old Valenciennes example.
-She included four variations of stitches traditionally used in Paris ground and in the ring pairs around snowflakes.
-The variation that is most unusual uses a combination of whole (CTCT) and half (CT) stitches.
-This stitch combination, which she labels TT4 in the article (see also B4.2 in _Viele gute Gründe_ by Ulricke Voelcker-Löhr), has the effect of blurring the ring pairs around the snowflakes until they almost disappear.
-According to Verbeke-Billiet, this stitch combination was once as popular as the whole stitch variation (TT1 in Kant and B4.1 in VGG) that is so familiar today.
-TT4 fell out of the lacemaker's repertoire about one hundred years ago perhaps because, like many half-stitch grounds, it is very difficult to work.
-The threads don't travel in tidy vertical and diagonal lines making it hard, especially when worked without pins, to keep track of where you are in the pattern.
+ [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) is sampler designed by Hildegund Jene which features 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
+Ground number 31 in the sampler is particularly challenging to work because it uses a combination of half-stitch (CT) and whole-stitch (CTCT) in the ring pairs.
+To better understand this ground, a GroundForge model was made.

 ![](images/kompakt-31-challenge.png)

 _Figure 1: Paris ground and snowflake rings worked with whole (CTCT, red) and half (CT, green) stitch_

-In 2004, Hildegund Jene published a sampler called [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) which featured 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
-Ground number 31 is the challenging TT4 ground described by Verbeke-Billiet.
-When Jo Pol started to work on Binche Kompakt, she could find neither a thread diagram, nor a high resolution photo of a sample of TT4.
-She decided to create a thread diagram using GroundForge.
-This exercise motivated Pol to include several of the features you find in GroundForge today.

-Once this lace ground has been captured in GroundForge, it is relatively straight forward to play with different snowflake variations.
+Since this lace ground has been captured in GroundForge, it is relatively straight forward to play with different snowflake variations.
 We invite you to experiment using the GroundForge base pattern [with] or [without] foot sides.
 Click on a circle in the prototype diagram.
 When a yellow popup appears, edit the stitch description to change (_using any combination of 'c', 't', 'r' or 'l'_) or drop (_'-'_) a stitch.
 For more detailed instructions on editing the stitches, please refer to the [Help introduction](index).

 Below are four main variations showing the prototype diagram (top row) and corresponding thread diagram (bottom row).